jclimix/nba-goat-calculator/README.md

 # NBA GOAT Calculator

 Welcome to the NBA GOAT Calculator project!
-This Python web application is designed to help you determine the greatest basketball players of all time based on various metrics.
+This Python web application is designed to help basketball fans determine the greatest basketball players of all time based on various metrics.
 Whether you're a die-hard NBA fan or just curious about basketball history, this tool is here to assist you in identifying the GOATs of the game.

 ## How It Works